AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

 ```

 ## M190
-:warning: If you are using my [bed fan](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Ellis/Bed_Fans) macros, **do not use this version.** Those macros include a variant of this with other essential functions.
+:warning: If you are using my [:page_facing_up:bed fan](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Ellis/Bed_Fans) macros, **do not use this version.** Those macros include a variant of this with other essential functions.

 ```
 [gcode_macro M190]